SofiaEngvall/ObsidianPublic/InfoSec/Tools n Info/27 - asm, Buffer Overflow, debug/gdb.md

 `info frame` or `i f`  Get register info
 `info functions`  Get function info
 `info registers` or `i r` Get register info
+`info proc all` lists information about the current process including what memory is in use (stack space...)

 `set disassembly-flavor intel` set to intel syntax `disassemble [function name]` or `disas` disassemble a function